-Without the expensive blocks or cables used in other systems, all the parts of this design are easily and economically replaced as needed.
+Without the expensive blocks or cables used in other systems, all the parts of this design (about $30) are easily and economically replaced as needed.

 If I had to do it over again, the only modification that I would make is to eliminate the top segment entirely and instead secure the middle segment to eye straps mounted at the midpoints of the spreaders.
 This would simplify the system a little and it would solve one small problem.